mvhmz81/cocktail-/README.md

 Final chage was to CSS design to bring it forward in terms of looks

 there is still more that can be done but to allow for more learning i will move on

+the vite and boot starpp is not workingn